Sign Language & Interpreting (SIGN)

 Prerequisite: SIGN 102

-American Sign Language (ASL) focused on developing comprehension skills, advanced grammatical structures with continued emphasis on expressive skills in narrative.
-Aspects of Deaf culture will be studied.
-Field trips required.
+American Sign Language 3 (ASL III) focuses on developing intermediate comprehension skills as well as conversation skills using in everyday discussions and grammatical structures with continued emphasis on expressive skills in narrative.
+Aspects of Deaf culture will be studied and discussed.
+Students are required to attend two out-of-class observations.

 SIGN 104 American Sign Language 4